-I never thought that I could give up the convenience of packet custard for making custard from scratch, but this sugar free custard I made completely from scratch really was the best custard I have eaten.
-The difference to me was not subtle, it was noticeable.
+You have to give this Sugar Free Custard from scratch a go.
+I never thought that I could give up the convenience of packet custard for making custard from scratch, but this sugar free custard I made was easy, and tasted o much better than the stuff you buy from the supermarket.

-How Do You Make Sugar Free Custard From Scratch?
+How To Make Sugar Free Custard From Scratch

 Making custard from scratch is actually quite simple.
 I don’t know why I have avoided it for so many years.
 I mean I grew up eating custard and apple pie filling that my mum used to make, and I have eaten it many times since.